vmware-archive/vsphere-automation-sdk-.net/README.md

 .NET client library.
 The samples have been developed to work with .NET Framework 4.5.

 ## Supported vCenter Releases:
-vCenter 6.0 and 6.5.
+vCenter 6.0 and 6.5 and vCenter 6.6.1 for VMware Cloud 1.1.

-Certain APIs and samples that are introduced in 6.5 release, such as vCenter, Virtual Machine and Appliance Management.
+Please refer to the notes in each sample for detailed compatibility information.

 ## Quick Start Guide
 This document will walk you through getting up and running with the .NET SDK Samples.
 Prior to running the samples you will need to setup a vCenter test environment and install NuGet CLI.
 The following steps will take you through this process.